EXPERIENCE & RESULTS MATTER

 For anyone that thinks a will, living will, or a trust is something that does not apply for the, we want them to know they are wrong.
 If you take some time to learn the purposes of these legal documents, you will quickly find out that it is something for you to consider.

-Contact An Will / Living Will & Trust Lawyer For Help
+Contact A Will / Living Will & Trust Lawyer For Help

 Do you need the help of a will / living will or trust lawyer?
-The Law Offices Of Paul M. Namie, LLC can help you.
-I offer free consultations and case reviews to evaluate your case.
-I have years of professional legal experience serving clients in a variety of legal matters.
-Please schedule an appointment by a contacting our law firm.
-From my law office in Highland, IN - I serve clients throughout Lake County, Porter County and Northwest Indiana.
+Contact Namie Bauer & Associates for help.
+We offer free consultations and case reviews to evaluate your case.
+We have years of professional legal experience serving clients in a variety of legal matters.
+Please schedule an appointment by contacting our law firm - we serve clients throughout Northwest Indiana.